Subaru Forester review

 There’s a choice of three engines – two petrol and one diesel.
 Both have a 2.0-litre capacity and feature Subaru’s trademark flat-four ‘boxer’ layout.
 The 2.0i petrol delivers 148bhp, but can only manage combined fuel consumption of 40.9mpg and CO2 emissions of 160g/km.
 The flagship model is the 237bhp turbocharged petrol that promises 0-62mph in just 7.5 seconds.
 However, it’s only available with Subaru’s Lineartronic CVT transmission and delivers a thirsty 33.2mpg at the pumps.

-For most buyers the diesel version will be the best bet.
-Not only is it reasonably refined, it packs a muscular 350Nm of torque and returns up to 49.6mpg.
+For most buyers the new diesel version will be the best bet.
+It's fairly noisy, but packs a muscular 350Nm of torque and returns up to 49.6mpg.